hidden treasures of Drake Bay, Costa Rica with Tracie "The Bug Lady" .

 entice her to mate.
 Once

-she has been induced to mate, the male will lay his cone-shaped
+she has been induced to mate, the male lays his cone-shaped

-sperm packet, called a spermatophore, on the ground and she will pick it up with her cloaca.
+sperm packet, called a spermatophore, on the ground and she picks it up with her cloaca.

 When she decides to lay her eggs they will be fertilized internally, as they

 leave the cloaca.
-Generally, females will lay from 9 to 37 eggs
+Generally, females lay between 9 and 37 eggs

 individually in a moist area on the ground.
 In some species the

-mother will curl around the eggs and guard her offspring.
+mother curls around the eggs and guards her offspring.
 Parental

-care has never been recorded among the two species pictured here.
+care has never been recorded among the two Worm Salamanders pictured here.